LatinScribe/siloam-public/README.md

 * Friend UI that ergonomic and easy to use.
 ​
 ## Usage
-**Accessing the Application:**
-> _Note:_ Registration and login is NOT YET IMPLEMENTED and may never be depending on requirements, please ignore this section!
+**Account Registration (Optional):**
+ > _Note:_ Creating an account is optional, but it provides a better user-experience by leveraging conversation history.
- * Registration: Users are required to register an account upon first use.
+ * Registration: Users are required to [register](https://www.siloam.henrytchen.com/register) an account upon first use.
 They can do this by providing a valid email address, username, and secure password.
- * Login: After registration, users can log in using their credentials.
+ * Login: After registration, users can [log in](https://www.siloam.henrytchen.com/login) using their credentials.
  * Starting the Application: Once logged in, the application opens the camera view by default, ready for real-time object and scene detection.
+ - To view or delete interaction history, when logged in, navigate to the [interaction history](https://www.siloam.henrytchen.com/interaction-history?page=1) page, which can found under the user menu by clicking on the top right of the screen.
+ - Users can modify their account details, or delete their account at any time by using the "[Manage Profile](https://www.siloam.henrytchen.com/profile)" (accessed when logged in under the User Menu which is found at the top right of the site).

+ > _Note:_ Registration and login is only implemented for the webapp as of currently.

 **Using the Features (Mobile):**
 > _Note:_ There is no off the shelf mobile app yet, to try it yourself, you will need to run the project locally.
 See Developer instructions.